-The Brewers Association’s Export Development Program (EDP) began in 2004 with a grant from the United States Department of Agriculture’s Market Access Program.
+The Brewers Association’s Export Development Program (EDP) began in 2004.

-The EDP Sub-Committee of the Market Development Committee meets to throughout the year to discuss activity plans.
+The EDP Sub-Committee of the PR & Marketing Committee meets throughout the year to discuss activity plans.

 - Educating international trade and media about the quality and diversity of products offered by the US craft beer industry and about the US craft beer culture

 - Informing member breweries about opportunities for their products in key international target markets

 - Complementing the industry’s own efforts to increase international distribution

 The EDP provides the following opportunities for breweries.

 - Trade shows – Brand exposure through shows in Europe, Asia, North America and South America

 - Competitions – Participation in European Beer Star, Australian International Beer Awards, Brussels Beer Challenge and Stockholm Beer and Whisky Festival Competition

 - Seminars – Export receptions and seminars at GABF and CBC